We're here to help

 Tattooing away from the premises where you’re licensed is illegal.
 And for very good reason.

-However, that doesn’t mean you can’t visit trade events to network and mingle with other tattooists.
-Obviously, though, you can still end up accidentally hurting someone or damaging their property...which is why we’d recommend checking in with your insurer beforehand to see if your public liability insurance will cover you at events.
+You should check the rules beforehand with the event venue.
+And remember you can still end up accidentally hurting someone or damaging their property even if all you're doing is mingling...we'd always recommend checking with your insurer to see if your public liability insurance covers you at events.

 Does having a tattoo licence prove that I’m insured?